How Airbnb works: Insights about Business Model, Logistics & Revenue

 Airbnb is already a multi billion dollar company and is sure to grow further.
 Having a presence in 190+ countries across the world, it is now concentrating to further increase the daily transactions on its platform.
 The unique business model of Airbnb has become stronger as people prefer staying at an Airbnb inn rather than a hotel.
 Read more about how hotel chains are going airbnb-ish nowadays!

-In case you’re a traditional business looking to expand and get an app like Airbnb, drop in an inquiry and our people would be happy to help!
+In case you’re a traditional business looking to expand and get an app like Airbnb, Signup here and our people would be happy to help!